 • Aiming high and what to do to get there

-You can take a campus tour to visit some of the places you might be in a couple of years and throughout the day you can chat to DCU students and staff – they would love to answer any question you may have.
+Throughout the day you can chat to DCU students and staff – they would love to answer any question you may have.

 To register your school, please click HERE

 If you need more information, email: email@example.com

 ‘You will never know your full potential unless you push yourself to find out’

 DCU’s Jonny Cooper, Fiona Hudson and Ross Munnelly explain some of their unique experiences and insights into ‘pushing your boundaries’.
 Three motivational videos that will help inspire you!

 DCU Student Recruitment Officer and Dublin footballer, Jonny Cooper talks about his journey in trying to be unrivalled.
 Jonny talks about how his own life experiences have shaped his ambition to be unrivalled and influence others positively.
 Jonny speaks about failures, preparation, self-awareness, leadership and following your passion to achieve your goals.